ramseymcgrath/MEMESERVICES/README.md

     firebase deploy

-You should nom have meme's ready to go
+You should now have meme's ready to go

-## API
+### API

-Work in progress, adding api functionalisty for slack
+adding api functionalisty for slackbot usage
+Note: Work in progress

+### Docker

+Setup for local dev.
+Just just dockerbuild